 - increase the risk of a person experiencing cardiovascular diseases, such as stroke or heart attack

-- make the symptoms of dementia worse
+- make other symptoms of dementia worse and cause drowsiness.

 Also, in people who have dementia with Lewy bodies, there is evidence that antipsychotics can cause a range of serious side effects, including:

 Therefore, in most cases antipsychotics are only used when there are severe symptoms of challenging and disruptive behaviour that pose a risk of harm.
 They will only be used following a full discussion about the benefits and risks of treatment with the person being prescribed the drugs, their carer and the relevant care team.